-4.2.2 Neutrally stratified boundary-layer flow over a smooth three-dimensional hill
+4.2.2 Neutrally stratified boundary layer flow over a smooth three-dimensional hill

-The hill case is studied to compare flow statistics against the wind-tunnel observations conducted by Ishihara et al. (1999), who sampled data at different up- and downstream locations along the centre hill axis.
-This flow is simulated using a two-stage nesting configuration in which a second child domain with $1~\mathrm{m}$ resolution is placed within the first child domain with $2~\mathrm{m}$ resolution.
+The hill case is studied to compare flow statistics against the wind tunnel observations conducted by Ishihara et al. (1999), who sampled data at different upstream and downstream locations along the center hill axis.
+This flow is simulated using a two-stage nesting configuration in which a second child domain with 1 m resolution is placed within the first child domain with 2 m resolution.